 Like all Sisters of Mercy, who live out the charism of Catherine McAuley, the Sisters in Peru continue reflections on questions, concerns and themes.
 They strive to “relieve misery, address its causes, and support all persons who struggle for full dignity” (Morning and Evening Prayer of the Sisters of Mercy, page 393)

 Supporting the Ministry – Misericordia Mission Fund

 Donations to the Misericordia Mission Fund, a registered charity established by the Sisters of Mercy of Newfoundland, are used in Peru to provide basic needs for poor families – food, clothing, fuel, medicine, education and shelter.
 Many children receive basic education and sometimes post secondary education through donations to the fund.

 All donations to the Misericordia Mission Fund are used in their entirety for the needs of poor people.
-Donations are received by the Misericordia Mission Fund in Newfoundland and are distributed by the Sisters who are ministering in Peru.
+Donations received by the Misericordia Mission Fund in Newfoundland are distributed by the Sisters who are ministering in Peru.
 Income tax receipts are issued for all donations to the fund.

 Misericordia Mission Fund